-We received instructions from one of our long-term WFOE clients to review a contract.
-The purpose of the contract was for the WFOE to engage an outside services provider to market and promote its brands in the China market.
-The contract sent to us stipulated that the WFOE needs to pay a services fee over a million each year, and the WFOE may assess the quality of the services provided UNTIL the very last month of the year.
-We noticed the KPI (key performance indicators) were mentioned in the contract as an attachment but we didn’t receive the KPI file in the first place.
-We requested to have a look at the file, with the hope that it would be more reasonably structured.We then reviewed the KPI file, we frowned at it and struggled to proceed.
+We received instructions from one of our long-term WFOE clients to review a services agreement.
+The purpose of signing this agreement was for the WFOE to engage an outside services provider to market and promote its brands in the China market.
+The draft sent to us stipulated that our client 1) needs to pay a services fee over a million each year; and 2) may assess the quality of the services provided UNTIL the very last month of the year.
+We noticed there is KPI (“key performance indicators”) mentioned in the agreement as an attachment but we didn’t receive the KPI file in the first place.
+We requested to have a look at the file, with the hope that the KPI would be more reasonably structured in details.When we reviewed the requested KPI file, we frowned at it and struggled to proceed our revising.

 At the e-conference, the CFO was getting even more frustrated, and seconded our suspicion.
-We advised that the WFOE needs to prepare the contract, instead of directly revising the contact sent over by any chosen services provider.
+We advised that the WFOE needs to prepare the contract, instead of directly revising the draft sent over by any chosen services provider.
 She soon sent us the WFOE’s standard services agreement for us to have a review.
-Yet, we still find it very difficult to review the contract, for it didn’t include very necessary and important commercial terms or any such information were provided along.
+Yet, we still find it very difficult to review the file, for it didn’t include very necessary and important commercial terms or any such information were provided along.

 In the above-mentioned opinion, want we really want to say are: (1) your contract negotiation seem to us never really happened at all; (2) you didn’t have a due process of approving a contract provided by the other party and/or your local management team.

 To reduce the risks of entering into an agreement with any third party, we suggest that the following two decisions at least should be taken into consideration: